 Your project management and Agile methodologies you put in place during the earlier steps will help prevent you and your team from getting overwhelmed during this process.
 You'll want to group applications and data in order of importance, as well.
 This will help you create a schedule and timeline for your migration as well as predict how much the entire process is going to cost.Congratulations!
 You are now ready to begin moving your data, digital assets, and applications to your AWS server!
 When you've gone through these steps, thoroughly and carefully, migrating to the public cloud can be relatively quick, easy, and painless.
 You'll be up and running in less than no time!

 Cloud-based technology is truly incredible.
 It offers unparalleled power and possibilities previously only available to Fortune 500 companies.

 Whether you're just beginning your AWS migration readiness assessment or looking to upgrade your cloud-based apps, we can help streamline your process and make sure you're operating at peak efficiency.
-Contact us today to let us know how we can help you or to schedule a consultation!
+Learn more about our services and reach out to schedule a free consultation!